 Strain thoroughly

-Remove the strainer and press the calyxes gently to extract the last of the liquid.
-Strain a second time through a fine mesh sieve if needed โ you want completely smooth, particle-free liquid.
-Any loose hibiscus particles left on skin can cause minor irritation or staining.
-The tea should be an intense, deep ruby-red colour โ a sign of high anthocyanin concentration.
+Remove the strainer and press the calyxes gently.
+Strain a second time through a fine mesh if needed.
+You want completely smooth liquid with no particles.
+The tea should be a deep ruby-red — that’s a sign of high active compound content.

 -